 It can zoom in magnificently, creating a pleasing blurred background (we call it bokeh) that makes your subject pop.

-A professional-grade zoom lens is one of the most important pieces of glass for shooting things like weddings or isolating your subject in a startling way for solo shoots.
+A professional-grade zoom lens is one of the most important pieces of glass for shooting things like weddings (check out the best Canon lenses for wedding photography) or isolating your subject in a startling way for solo shoots.

 3. Canon EF 100mm f/2.8L

 While it’s suggested you turn off automatic image stabilization on many lenses when shooting subjects up close (the feature, unintuitively, will cause infinitesimal shaking in its attempt to stabilize your shot), the Canon EF 100mm macro lens features hybrid image stabilization that actually works.